Lessons for market drawdowns

 We appreciate that some of the headlines are scary for investors, and there is a great deal of uncertainty regarding the economic and political outcomes of the current situation.
 However, our experience through 2008/09, the European debt crisis, Covid, and the 2022 tech wreck have taught us that the equity market has always acted as a discounting mechanism, with future information quickly assimilated into stock prices.
 As stock pickers, we believe we are fortunate to be able to take advantage of these situations and make decisions today that will materially benefit the long-run returns for investors.

-Stephen Annes is a co-fund manager of the Global Equity Income & Growth strategy.
+Stephen Anness is a Co-Fund Manager of the Global Equity Income & Growth strategy.
+Find out more about our fund and trust solutions, which are managed according to this strategy, below.

 Find out what objectives a systematic active approach might aim to achieve and how an equity ETF using this strategy fits in between pure passive and traditional active management.